Instructions for NYU Courses Outside of Wagner

 - If the course does not appear on the Pre-Approved list, first obtain approval (see above) and then review and follow registration procedure for the relevant school (see links to the left).

-May 15 (5:00pm): Priority deadline to submit non pre-approved registration requests to program advisor.
+November 12 (5:00pm): Priority deadline to submit non pre-approved registration requests to Wagner Student Services.

 Reminder: Check the specific school deadlines listed on the school pages (see left navigation for links).